 Myself and “M”, we want to help people.
-But realising that you can make passive income from it made us want it more.
+But realizing that you can make passive income from it made us want it more.
 You see, you can kill two birds with one stone.
 And that’s amazing!

 Psychologists and psychiatrists around the world are using their blogs to help each other.
-My wife and I are just one of a million bloggers using our Worry Head blog to give a mental health a boost.
+My wife and I are just one of a million bloggers using our Worry Head blog to give mental health a boost.
 We want to make a change, we want to help others and at the same time ourselves.

 My wife is very passionate about spreading awareness about endometriosis.
 She wants to make a lasting change and help other people with this chronic condition that affects 1 in 10 women around the world.
 Yes, it really is that common!

-Writing and sharing our knowledge through blogging is the best way to distract yourself from your any negativity.
+Writing and sharing our knowledge through blogging is the best way to distract yourself from any negativity.
 It makes you focus on something else than worries.
 It’s just the best medicine for your mental state.

 Mental health problems can happen to anyone and leave you affected for many years to come.
-When it comes to your relationship with someone, it can put it in a lot of trouble, leave scars, even destroy marriages and families.
+When it comes to your relationship with someone, it can put it in a lot of trouble, leave scars, and even destroy marriages and families.
 My wife’s mental illness definitely wanted to invade our lives, but we kept strong and blogging helps a great deal.

-We want to create a sense of community, share what we know, our ideas and experience, but also your stories and opinions.
-The exchange of information that will allow us to become smarter.
+We want to create a sense of community, and share what we know, our ideas and experience, but also your stories and opinions.
+The exchange of information will allow us to become smarter.
 To build relationships and help one another.
 Blogging allows us to achieve all that.

 You can also take your thoughts to a wider audience.
-One person who listen to you might not be enough, especially when that person is busy.
+One person who listens to you might not be enough, especially when that person is busy.
 When I am at work “M” isn’t alone anymore, now she has people, who listen online.

-By blogging you reach to more people, not only to help them, they can give you advice, if they experience similar issues but know the solution to a problem.
+By blogging you reach more people, not only to help them, they can give you advice, if they experience similar issues but know the solution to a problem.

-If you are feeling down, anxious or not in control, sharing your feelings can help you relieve stress by letting go of emotions, which may have been bottled up for some time.
-Otherwise the collection of your thoughts will grow to the point, that the only way of letting go would be self-harm.
+If you are feeling down, anxious, or not in control, sharing your feelings can help you relieve stress by letting go of emotions, which may have been bottled up for some time.
+Otherwise, the collection of your thoughts will grow to the point, that the only way of letting go would be self-harm.
 This is exactly what happened to “M”.

 Not only blogging can help raise awareness but it can also break down misconceptions surrounding mental health.

 So, after reading this article you should power up your laptop and blog!
-Help other people, your own mental well being and even your wallet.
+Help other people, your own mental well-being, and even your wallet.

 No one should have to face a mental health problem alone.
-Blogs and real stories from real people, can play a part in achieving this.
+Blogs and real stories from real people can play a part in achieving this.

 What’s the purpose of a blog?